jar-o/dumdum/README.md

 srv.serve_forever()
 ```

-You can change the port by using the `--port` parameter.
-You can also tell `dumdum` to read the stanzas from a file with `--file path/to/file.stanzas`.
+If you're using the CLI, you can change the port by using the `--port` parameter.
+You can also tell `dumdum` to read the stanzas from a file with `--file path/to/file`.

 ## Stanza reference